RocketChat/github-vulnerabilities-jira-integration/README.md

 **Updating Vulnerability Status**: It monitors changes in vulnerability status in GitHub.
 If a vulnerability changes from "open" to another state, the tool opens the corresponding issue in Jira, ensuring that your vulnerability management is synchronized across platforms.

+## Variables

 To use this tool as a GitHub action, you need to set the following variables in your GitHub action configuration:

+**GITHUB_TOKEN:** A github token that integrates with your repository.
+We recommend you to add a "_GITHUB_TOKEN" with "_" in your action secrets instead of "GITHUB_TOKEN" since the "GITHUB_TOKEN" is a default variable and can't be used.

 **JIRA_URL:** The URL of your Jira instance.